-Never modify the vehicle in any way that will alter the weight distribution of the vehicle, decrease its stability, or increase the speed beyond the factory specifications.
+Never modify the vehicle in any way that will alter the weight distribution of the vehicle, decrease its stability or increase the speed beyond the manufacturer's specifications.
 Such modifications can cause serious personal injury or death.
-The manufacturer, TEXTRON SPECIALIZED VEHICLES (TSV Augusta), prohibits and disclaims responsibility for any such modifications or any other alteration which would adversely affect the safety of the vehicle.
+The manufacturer prohibits and disclaims responsibility for any such modifications or any other alteration which would adversely affect the safety of the vehicle.